Vijay Dahiya: International career

 Dahiya's international debut was in an ODI against Kenya at Nairobi Gymkhana in October 2000 in the ICC Knockout Trophy.
 His contribution in that match, which India eventually won, was a catch.
 In all, he played 19 ODIs for India.

 His last ODI was against Australia at Fatorda Stadium in the 2001 series.
 Dahiya's highest ODI score was 51 against Australia in the first ODI at M. Chinnaswamy Stadium, which helped set up a match-winning total of 315.

 Dahiya made his Test debut against Zimbabwe at his home ground Feroz Shah Kotla in November 2000.
 The match ended in a draw.
 He played only one more Test match against the same opponent at Vidarbha Cricket Association Stadium.
 In the second match, Dahiya took six catches.

 Coaching career

 He was named Delhi coach in 2007/08 season and was sacked 2013/14 season due to his Kolkata Knight Riders commitments.
 During this period he led them to a Ranji Trophy triumph in 2007–08 season to end a 16-year title drought.

 He was appointed the assistant coach of the IPL franchise Kolkata Knight Riders in 2009.

-In September 2014, he was re-appointed as the head coach of the Delhi's Ranji Trophy side for 2014/15 season.
+In September 2014, he was re-appointed as the head coach of the Delhi's Ranji Trophy team for 2014/15 season.

 In December 2019, he was appointed as head talent scout of the IPL franchise Delhi Capitals.
 In September 2021, he was named as the head coach of Uttar Pradesh ahead of the 2021/22 season in India.

 In December 2021, he was appointed as assistant coach of Lucknow Super Giants.